 - Percentage of CPS students with access to arts instruction (this metric is tied closely to staffing and minutes of instruction)

 - Program discipline and depth (high schools only): this refers to the number of arts disciplines offered and depth of instruction, such as opportunities for sequential learning

-In addition, the Certification rating considers the types of support for the arts that are present in each school, including whether schools provide: a dedicated arts budget, arts-specific professional development, use of arts integration strategies, community arts partnerships, and parent and community engagement.
+- Whether schools provide a dedicated arts budget, arts-specific professional development, use of arts teaching strategies, community arts partnerships, and parent and community engagement.